henriquesqs/University/Computer Networks/README.md

 - Use `make all` to compile the source code;
 - Open two terminals;
 - On first terminal, use `make s` to run server side application.
 You won't see nothing after running this;
 - On second terminal, use `make c` to run client side application.
-Wait for the welcome message and follow this instructions:
+- Wait for the welcome message and follow the provided instructions.
-  - Enter **0.0.0.0** as ip address;
-  - Enter **51000** as port;
-  - Enter your **nickname**;
-  - Type your message, type enter and then type "/send" to send your message;
-  - If you want to end communication, type "/quit".